Leyneryiret/simple_shell/README.md

 -----
 This shell supports a variety of commands:

-`alias` - create or list an alias

 `cd` - change directory

 `env` - list the current environment variables

 `exit` - exit the shell

-`history` - display the command history for the current shell session

-`setenv` - sets an environment variable

-`unsetenv` - unsets an environment variable

 ```
 MANDALORIAN$ help <builtin command>